+If you succeed?
+Iell me why nowadays people know the price of everything and the value of nothing.
 Every image you watch on that television, every sitcom, every news bulletin is another second off your life, never to return, wasted in a state of mindless apathy towards your mortality.
 Do you know how long you live?
 Do you realize that any moment it could end as abruptly and senselessly as it begun, just like that?
 Don't you have other things to do?
 Is your life so fucking empty and meaningless that you honestly can't think of a better way to spend these moments than to waste away in solitude and consumerism?
 Or are you so intoxicated by social conformism that you adhere to a set of standards, installed by a social class you don't belong to, to make you indulge in mindless consumerism for the benefit of the elite?
-Are you so afraid of stigma and social rejection that you simply ignore the choice to break this cycle?
-Is the only reason you're still alive because someone decided to let you stay alive, because you still have "a job to do" or yet "have to make it" in life?
+Are you so afraid of stigma and social rejec-tion that you simply ignore the choice to break this cycle?
+Is the only reason you're still alive because someone decided to let you stay alive, because you still have "a job to do" or yet "have to make it."
+In life?
 Is the only reason you continue from day to day because you're waiting for "your moment".
 Your fucking 15 minutes of fame, your moment of immortal glory.
 Don't you realize that your dreams of riches and fame are soap-bells created by the elite to keep you down?
 Your American Dream is exactly what it says, a dream.
-Tell your what, you WON'T be a popstar, you WON'T be a famous writer, you WON'T be a leading CEO.
-You'll probably end up in a fucking small gray cubicle, processing information that is none of your concern for a fee just enough to stay alive and rent your small apartment.
-You'll owe people so much money you aren't broke, but broken.
-You won't even be able to afford to pay attention.
-You'll work on day-to-day, waiting for that tiny promotion, and when the chance occurs, you'll have to push others down to climb.
-You'll have nothing sensible to say, but hey, you can say it in five fucking languages and are certified to do so as well.
-Not because you're incompetent or stupid, but simply because you're waiting for your promotion, your "cha what you consume.
+Tell your what you WON'T be a popstar, you WON'T be a famous writer, you WON'T be a leading CEO.
+You'll probably end up in a fucking small gray cubicle, processing information that is none of your concern for a fee just enough to stay alive and rent you'r small apartment.
+You'll work on day-to-day, waiting for that tiny promotion, and when the chance occurs, you'll have to push others down to climb.You'll have nothing sensible to say, but ney, you can say it in five fucking languages and are certified to do so as well.Not because you're done, all you've been, all you've ever wanted to be was a tool, a simple instrument to generate mor fed trough television and marketing are just created to keep you subdued as an underling.Let's stop praying for someone to save us and start saving ourselves.Let's stop this and start over.You are more than the sum of what you consume.